mindscan-de/FutureSQR/README.md

 Attention: The implementation of a Proof of Concept has been started.

-Also there is a python based developer backend - but it has all issues like hard coded values in it and has no error handling and such.
+As of for July 2022 speaking, there is a python based developer backend - but it has all issues like hard coded values in it and has no error handling and such.
 This particular python developer backend doesn't persist any of the data, and only provides in-memory-storage until service restart.
-The current state after about 26 weeks of working on it in my spare time, can be seen in the [Screenshot Gallery](Gallery/README.md)
+The current state after about 26 weeks of working on it in my spare time, can be seen in the [Screenshot Gallery](Gallery/README.md) (December 2022)

-As for now speaking I'm currently in the process to develop a java code base to access git and to implement a domain model and its logic for the code reviews.
+As of for January 2023 speaking, I'm currently in the process to develop a java code base to access git and to implement a domain model and its logic for the code reviews.
 Such that a future java based web server can then use this core domain model to provide the content for the UI.

+As of for March 2023 speaking, the current goal is to refactor the "tracer bullet" java-backend, that it enables features like dynamic diffs (pick multiple revisions in a code review and then show a combined diff of them).

+Outlook as of for April to June 2023 speaking, the refactoring is also applied to clean up and clarify the in-memory-model of "reviewsystem-core" to enable the persistence.
+A persistence will then itself enable many other features and architecture changes, so that the backend can be transitioned from a pull system (read revision data from repository at http-request) to a push system (store revision data in a database by different SCM crawlers), where we can switch the dependencies of the reviewsystem-core from direct scm-access to fsqr-persistence.
+The detection and handling of branches will be implemented before implementing the persistence component.

+Highlighting the diffs, such that the diff allows optimal human-readability is on the menu as well, but this problem is quite hard to solve, that particular solution will take some time.

 ## Principles of Development